ZhengZhang008/GrokkingAlgorithms/README.md

 : In average case, we take all possible inputs and calculate the computing time for all of the inputs.

 ## Chapter 5: Hashtable
+- Hash table (散列表)
+: Hash Table in Python utilizes an array as a medium of storage and uses the hash method to create an index where an element is to be searched from or needs to be inserted.

+- DNS resolution (DNS解析)
+: The IP addresses when translated to human readable formats or words become known as domain names.

+- Cache (缓存)
+: Cache is a temporary space from which data can be read or written at a very high speed, as compared to a database or a web service.

 ## Chapter 6: Breath first search